juanpc2018/Amiga-Guide-4000-4000T/README.md

 older Blue version USB2.0 to IDE had closer to >5.2vdc PSU </br>
 Moderm Boards don't have IDE, but there are PCI IDE cards available, </br>
 and PCI to PCIe adapters, also with different IC controllers. </br>

+## Floppy drives
+There is a list of compatible Floppy drives, </br>
+and modification tutorials to convert standard PC 1.44MB drives to 880k drives, A4000 has HD 1.76MB. </br>
+with Gotek USB floppy emulators or similar HxC is that necesary ?
+IF you have Original installer discs on floppy maybe yes. </br>